Gum-Joe/tube-world-cup/README.md

 4. @geofftech
  for putting on the Tube World Cup, and for providing the opportunity for us devs to come together to add to the experience!

+JSON copies of results can be found in `public/results/year`, e.g. `public/results/2020`

 ## -------- ORIGINAL CRA Readme: --------